a2roger/backup/w0_portrait/readme.md

 * Create your own UWaterloo gitlab project and push your code.

-* Generate a GIF animation and share it in Slack
+* Generate a GIF animation and share it in Slack.

+* Describe the results of your exercise in today's entry in your Digital Sketchbook.